HELPING YOUR PET TO LIVE A HAPPIER, HEALTHIER LIFE.

 As well as reducing the number of unwanted litters and lowering council pet registration fees for pet owners, there are also many other health and behavioural benefits to having your pets desexed early in their life.

-That’s why we’re supporting National Pet Desexing Month and the Southern Downs Regional Council’s efforts to reduce the number of stray and unwanted pets, with a 20% discount for desexing procedures paid on the day until 31 July 2018.
+That’s why we’re supporting the RSPCA Operation Wanted and the Southern Downs Regional Council’s efforts to reduce the number of stray and unwanted pets, with a 20% discount for desexing procedures paid on the day from 1 June 2021 until 31 August 2021.
 Microchipping for ownership identification is also important for your pet and can be done on the day of the desexing procedure.

 Contact our friendly staff to book today or discuss any concerns you may have.